 Given that we spent the previous day was spent along the Golden Circle, it would have been nice to have started our day closer to Selfoss.
 That said, since-changed covid post-arrival restrictions complicated this a bit.
-Fortunately, everything went smoothly, but we did have to double back.
+Fortunately, everything went smoothly, but while our road trip was supposed to be circular, we did have to double back.

 For reference, on this route, the normal headliners that most of the tours hit are Seljalandsfoss waterfall, Skógafoss waterfall, Sólheimajökull Glacier, black-sand Reynisfjara Beach, and the town of Vík at the end.

 Before heading out to explore some amazing nature, we made a stop at the “Bonus” grocery store in Selfoss along the way.
 Not knowing what food options would look like at lunchtime, we picked up a picnic lunch and continued our drive.

 We did intend to stop at the smaller Urriðafoss waterfall on the way there, but there was road construction, and it was probably a decent decision to skip because we were quite tired at the end of the day.